 I really love making what we call “party food.”
-I’m sure you know what I mean, the handheld kind of food that’s meant for sharing on game day. race day, movie night or tailgating and is often made into bite size portions of our favorite foods.
+I’m sure you know what I mean, the handheld kind of food that’s meant for sharing on game day. race day, movie night or tailgating.
+Food that’s made into bite size portions of our favorite foods.
 Potato skins are always a hot party food favorite no matter how you dress them.
-This version developed when I purchased a large bag of red potatoes to use for the holidays and had some left over.
+This spud version developed when I purchased a large bag of red potatoes to use for the holidays and had some left over.
 Wondering how I could use them, I decided to made these taco taters for a game day snack making sort of a fusion of potato skins and tacos.

 - Garlic salt

 - 2 garlic cloves minced

 - 1 1.0 oz packet taco seasoning